developer-portal/content/tech/languages/ocaml/dune.md

 $ mkdir yourprojectname
 ```

-2. Change into the new directory and run the following command to initialize a Dune project:
+2. To initialize a Dune project change into the new directory and run the following command:

 ```console
 $ cd yourprojectname